Diocese of Hereford

 The Diocese of Hereford is a Church of England diocese based in Hereford, covering Herefordshire, southern Shropshire and a few parishes within Worcestershire in England, and a few parishes within Powys and Monmouthshire in Wales.
 The cathedral is Hereford Cathedral and the bishop is the Bishop of Hereford.
 The diocese is one of the oldest in England (created in 676 and based on the minor sub-kingdom of the Magonsæte) and is part of the Province of Canterbury.

 Bishops

 The diocesan Bishop of Hereford (Richard Jackson) was, until 2020, assisted by the Bishop suffragan of Ludlow (which see was created in 1981) — it has been announced that the suffragan See is not to be filled.
-The provincial episcopal visitor (for parishes in this diocese – among twelve others in the western part of the Province of Canterbury – who reject the ministry of priests who are women, since 1994) is the Bishop suffragan of Ebbsfleet, who is licensed as an honorary assistant bishop of the diocese in order to facilitate his work there.
+The provincial episcopal visitor (for parishes in this diocese – among twelve others in the western part of the Province of Canterbury – who reject the ministry of priests who are women, since 1994) is the Bishop suffragan of Oswestry, who is licensed as an honorary assistant bishop of the diocese in order to facilitate his work there.

 Three retired bishops are licensed as assistant bishops in the diocese:

 Michael Westall (Bishop of South West Tanganyika) lives in Kingstone, Herefordshire.

-David Thomson, (Bishop of Huntingdon), lives in Hereford.
+David Thomson (Bishop of Huntingdon), lives in Hereford.

 Michael Bourke (Bishop of Wolverhampton) also lives in the diocese.